-Research for Educational Impact (REDI)
+Research for Educational Impact

-REDI seeks to be a leading national and international centre in educational research.
-Underpinned by strong equity principles, REDI has been formed around four distinctive programs that will address the key contemporary education issues.
+Research for Educational Impact (REDI) aspires to be a leading national and international centre in education research.
+Underpinned by strong equity principles, REDI is formed around four distinctive programs that address key contemporary education issues:

 Centre for Research in Assessment and Digital Learning (CRADLE)

 CRADLE focuses on investigating quality assessment in higher education and practices that can be enhanced through emerging digital environments.

 The centre is led by Foundation Director Professor David Boud.
 It collaborates on research in significant areas of assessment innovation, credentialing and the use of evidence of learning.

 The Centre for Teaching and Learning Languages (CTaLL) research program focuses on the development of innovative teaching and learning across the TESOL, EAL/D and languages teaching education sectors in Australia and internationally.